Floyd Mayweather Jr.: Mayweather vs. Baldomir

 Despite having not lost in over eight years, Baldomir was an underdog in the fight.
 Mayweather defeated him for both titles in a unanimous decision.
 Ringside punch statistics showed Mayweather landing 199 of 458 punches, while Baldomir landed 79 of 670.
 Mayweather earned $8 million for the fight; Baldomir was paid $1.6 million, career earnings highs for each fighter at the time.

 During the fight Baldomir chased Mayweather, unable to land any meaningful shots but trying to be the busier fighter; Mayweather picked away with sharp jabs and hooks, cutting Baldomir over his left eye in the first round.
-This pattern continued throughout the fight; the defensive-minded Mayweather put on what many witnesses (and Mayweather himself) called a "boxing clinic" to take Baldomir's WBC, The Ring and lineal welterweight titles in a lopsided 12-round decision by scores of 120–108, 120–108, and 118–110.
+This pattern continued throughout the fight; the defensive-minded Mayweather put on what many witnesses (and Mayweather himself) called a "boxing clinic" to take Baldomir's WBC and The Ring welterweight titles in a lopsided 12-round decision by scores of 120–108, 120–108, and 118–110.
 After the fight, Mayweather proposed a match with Oscar De La Hoya.

 With Mayweather's win, he became the first fighter since Roberto Durán to have captured The Ring titles in both the lightweight and welterweight divisions.
-He also captured his third lineal championship in as many weight classes (super featherweight, lightweight and welterweight), following in the footsteps of Henry Armstrong and Sugar Ray Leonard.